simoncblyth/opticks/notes/issues/G4CXTest_raindrop_shakedown.rst

 Steps to debug
 ----------------

-1. persist GEOM to file and peruse
+1. DONE : persist GEOM to file and peruse
 2. PIDX debug

 Issue 2 : lack of metadata re GPU in use etc..
 -----------------------------------------------

 Issue 1 : very different A/B histories as if different material props OR physics
 -----------------------------------------------------------------------------------